andresgongora/dotfiles-manager/README.md

 Because I know you wont read this ;) simply check out my configuration files and how I use them.
 Note that `dell` and `light` are the name of some of my machines.

-When reffereing to the `dotfile/` folder, it will be located wherever you have cloned this repository, which will be (if you did the fast installation) in `~/.doftiles`.
+When referring to the `dotfile/` folder, it will be located wherever you have cloned this repository, which will be (if you did the fast installation) in `~/.doftiles`.
 `~` denotes your user's home folder.
 For example /home/john/.dotfiles/